A comprehensive database of Tennessee native plants

 Native Region: Occurs only in two counties – Campbell and Davidson

-Colorful, attractive flowers on a fast-growing wildflower that is not fussy about soils and easy to grow from seed.
+Colorful, attractive flowers on a fast-growing wildflower that is not fussy about soil, preferring dry soils with gravel, sand or clay.
+Easy to grow from seed.
+Best planted in a group as it has little branching.
+Not competitive with more aggressive neighbors.
+Often short-lived but will re-seed.
 It is a member of the Aster Family that is most noted for the long, cylindrical center disk in each flower.
-Attracts butterflies.
+Attracts bees and butterflies.